AntonioScl/regimes_of_SGD/README.md

 `--act`    activation function
 `--h`    width
 `--L`   depth (for `mlp` architecture)
-`--alpha`   alpha paramter, corresponding to initialization scale
-`--dataset`   dataset
+`--alpha`   initialization scale, is the inverse of the hinge loss margin `--dataset`   dataset
 `--ptr`   number of training points
 `--pte`   number of test points